ploymahloy/Code_Quiz/README.md

 <img width="1280" alt="Screen Shot 2020-09-23 at 12 06 51 AM" src="https://user-images.githubusercontent.com/48275526/93965731-e3c7c880-fd30-11ea-88ca-679b4502ffa4.png">

+When the start button is clicked, it disapears and the quiz begins.
 Notice in the top left corner, a timer begins at 100 seconds.
 This counts down in real time, with the exception of a 5 second penalty per wrong answer.

 <img width="1280" alt="Screen Shot 2020-09-23 at 12 06 58 AM" src="https://user-images.githubusercontent.com/48275526/93965735-e62a2280-fd30-11ea-9902-5704f3331de1.png">